 My only negative experience was after six years the PLL became unstable which was somewhat common for the early production runs as the PLL circuits were not 'baked-in' before calibration and would simply lose lock after a few years of operation.
 Simply recalibrating the radio made it as good as new once again.
 Replacing the dial lights with LED's is also a great improvement.

 I would strongly recommend this radio to any new ham especially because they can be bought now for $250.00 to $350.00 USD on the used market.
 They also make a great field day and portable HF station for emergency use.
 If you find one in nice shape, it will make a worthwhile investment.

 Estimating the value of a rig can be challenging.
-We collect prices paid by real hams over the years to help you estimate the current value of the ICOM IC-725.
+We collect prices paid by real hams over the years to help you estimate the value of new a used ICOM IC-725.
 Just bought or sold this model?
 Let us know what you traded it for and help other ham operators!

-Based on historic data, today's value of the ICOM IC-725 might be around:
+Based on historic data, today's second-hand price of the ICOM IC-725 is around: